 - Visitors for patients who are receiving same-day surgical and procedural treatments may accompany them during admission.
 Once the patient is taken to the OR or procedural area, the visitor will need to leave the hospital.
 When the patient is in recovery and ready for discharge, the visitor will be contacted and may return to rejoin them for the discharge process.

-In accordance with NY State DOH guidance and the Governor’s Executive Order, if you have traveled to any of these following states within the last 14 days, you will not be able to visit a patient:
+In accordance with NY State DOH guidance and the Governor’s Executive Order, if you have traveled to any of these following states or territories within the last 14 days, you will not be able to visit a patient:

 - North Carolina